DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous

-\textit{2) The Impact of Attentional Gating.} Removing the YOLO-based attentional gate and invoking LVLM inference on every frame severely degrades both training efficiency and deployment safety.
-Training performance collapses (RC: $4.61{\to}2.92$, CR: $12.6\%{\to}38.5\%$), and testing reaches the lowest levels across all variants (SR: $60\%{\to}30\%$, AC: $0.17{\to}0.52$).
-This counterintuitive result (more frequent semantic evaluation leading to worse performance) can be attributed to two factors.
+Removing the YOLO-based attentional gate and invoking LVLM inference on every frame severely degrades the learned policy.
+This variant reaches the lowest performance among all ablation variants, with SR dropping from $57\%$ to $30\%$, RC falling from $0.57$ to $0.27$, and AC rising from $0.20$ to $0.50$.
+This counterintuitive result, in which more frequent semantic evaluation yields worse performance, can be attributed to two factors.
 First, invoking LVLM on every frame floods the reward signal with low-quality annotations from routine, hazard-free transitions, where LVLM outputs are inherently noisy and unstable.
 These spurious rewards (e.g., ``A vehicle might suddenly appear'' on a clear road) corrupt the policy gradient and obscure the informative signal from genuine safety-critical events.
 Second, the increased annotation workload strains the asynchronous pipeline, causing reward timestamps to lag behind policy updates and introducing temporal inconsistency in training.
 This validates our design principle: semantic reasoning should activate selectively on safety-critical stimuli, ensuring that LVLM rewards are both informative and temporally aligned.